acrollet/rh/_posts/blog/2010-02-25-using-squid-caching-server-drush-module-downloads.md

 -----

-Due to [popular request](http://drupal.org/node/698104#comment-2645318), I\'ve decided to quickly document how we at [UNT Web support](https://webadmin.unt.edu) use [squid](http://www.squid-cache.org/) as a proxy caching server for [drush](http://drupal.org/project/drush).
-The main goal was to speed up module updates, and reduce the load on drupal.org and UNT\'s internet connection.
+Due to [popular request](http://drupal.org/node/698104#comment-2645318), I've decided to quickly document how we at [UNT Web support](https://webadmin.unt.edu) use [squid](http://www.squid-cache.org/) as a proxy caching server for [drush](http://drupal.org/project/drush).
+The main goal was to speed up module updates, and reduce the load on drupal.org and UNT's internet connection.
 The instructions are based on my memory, and are for [Debian](http://debian.org), so there may be gaps here and there depending on your experience/OS.